ncsa/Nightingale_real/docs/source/logging_onto_ng.rst

 **Note:** You will be informed if your allocation has a Specialized Interactive node.
 All Nightingale users have access to the general access login nodes.
-Please be aware that the general access head nodes are a shared resource for all users of the system and their use should be limited to editing, compiling and building your programs.
+Please be aware that the general access head nodes are a shared resource for all system users, and their use should be limited to editing, compiling, and building your programs.

 General Instructions
 ~~~~~~~~~~~~~~~~~~~~~